SarathUW/PiWRIS/docs/user_stories.md

 ## User Story 3

 Ben is an college student.
 They are a Geology major and is taking classes on hydrology.
 They want to use this software to dowload a subset of the hydrology data on the WRIS website for a final group project.
 They need a quick and easy way to download data that can be accessed on various devices (e.g., laptop, phone) and shared with multiple people.
 They don't have much technical skill and want a software that is easy to learn.

+## User Story 4

+Jonson is a farmer in Maharashtra.
+Jonson relies on seasonal rainfall and local river flows to irrigate his crops, but with unpredictable weather, he faces challenges planning for water availability.
+Jonson wants to use PyWRIS to access river discharge data and rainfall trends for his region, helping him make more informed decisions about when to plant and irrigate his crops.
+Jonson is not tech-savvy and needs a simple, user-friendly tool with clear instructions, allowing him to view the data easily on his mobile phone and use it for his day-to-day planning.